 As outlined by the Organization for Security and Co-operation in Europe (OSCE), "the word 'necessity' does not mean 'absolutely necessary' or 'indispensable', but neither does it have the flexibility of terms such as 'useful' or 'convenient': instead, the term means that there must be a 'pressing social need' for the interference".
 When such a pressing social need arises, States have then to ensure that any restrictive measures fall within the limit of what is acceptable in a "democratic society".
 In that regard, longstanding jurisprudence asserts that democratic societies exist only where "pluralism, tolerance and broadmindedness" are in place.
 Hence, States cannot undermine the very existence of these attributes when restricting these rights.
+154 the existence and functioning of a plurality of associations, including those which peacefully promote ideas not favorably received by the government or the majority of the population, is one of the foundations of a democratic society.
+156

 "[N]ecessary in a democratic society" indeed also implies that the restriction must not harm democratic values of pluralism, broad-mindedness and tolerance.
-Plurality as a core characteristic of democratic societies is also affirmed by the Human Rights Committee:
+155 Plurality as a core characteristic of democratic societies is also affirmed by the Human Rights Committee: